-Does the company provides a product or service that truly aids people in living a more sustainable and healthy life.
-I’m not a fool for greenwashing.
+Does the company provide a product or service that truly aids people in living a more sustainable and healthy life.
+I won’t be a fool for greenwashing.

 Does the company have a high level of social values through the range of their business from who creates their stuff, to the communities where the factories are, to fair pay, etc.?
-Slave labor, child labor, unfair pay, etc. are obviously not acceptable for example, but that’s the very bottom level of the standard of what company I would work with.
+Slave labor, child labor, prison labor, unfair pay, etc. are obviously not acceptable.
 Do the people who work at the company get valued and treated well?
 Are the people who work there happy with the company?

 Does the company have skeletons in their closet?
 Do they have a shady past?

 Does the company push consumerism over meeting needs that people really have?